thehxdev/ideas/README.md

 - Markdown to HTML
   - Extended: Blog writing page that user can Write normal Markdown with all links and images, then the server parses that, converts it to HTML, downloads every downloadable url (like images), puts all files to a directory that belongs to that blog page ID.
+- JSON/YAML/TOML/XML/CSV parser
+- A package manager for Github releases
+- Program to hide and obfuscate files
+- Simple text editor (TUI or GUI)